springfox/springfox/readme.md

 Additionally, `@Api` at the class level, and `@ApiOperation` at the method level are both supported.

 ## Getting started
-To wire up support, add the following into your ``*-servlet.xml` context:
+To wire up support, add the following into your spring context file (Configuration based on the [example project](https://github.com/martypitt/swagger-springmvc-example)):

 ```xml
     <!-- to specify swagger properties